Contact Us for a Free Consultation (213) 542-0979

 PC 459 Home Invasion Burglary

-First-degree is a residential burglary involving the entry into an inhabited dwelling that is designed for habitation.
+First-degree is a residential burglary involving entering a dwelling designed for habitation.

 Penal Code 459 PC Home Invasion Burglary

-If you break into and enter a dwelling with the intent to commit a felony, a theft, or assault inside the home with occupant's present is guilty of home invasion, which is also considered a residential burglary under Penal Code 459 PC.
+Suppose you break into and enter a dwelling with the intent to commit a felony, a theft, or assault inside the home with the occupant present.
+In that case, you are guilty of home invasion, also considered a residential burglary under Penal Code 459 PC.

-If you enter or exit a home while armed with a dangerous weapon, or someone is present at the time, then you will normally be charged with first-degree home invasion.
+If you enter or exit a home while armed with a dangerous weapon or someone is present at the time, then you will usually be charged with first-degree home invasion.

-If you break into and enter a dwelling with the intent to commit a felony, larceny, or assault, but don't actually commit these crimes once inside, then you will normally be charged with a second-degree home invasion.
+Suppose you enter a dwelling intending to commit a felony, theft, or assault but don't commit these crimes once inside.
+In that case, you will usually be charged with a second-degree home invasion.

-If you have intent to commit a misdemeanor and enter without permission, then it's a third-degree home invasion.
+If you intend to commit a misdemeanor and enter without permission, then it's a third-degree home invasion.

 What is Considered a Residence?